MoiseRousseau/Salome-PFLOTRAN-Interface/README.md

 ```
 python pip-19.1.1-py2.py3-none-any.whl/pip install h5py-2.9.0.tar.gz
 ```
 8. h5py is now installed.
-You can test it by launching Salome and typping the following command in the TUI: ```import h5py```.
+You can test it by launching Salome and typing the following command in the TUI: ```import h5py```.
 This command should not return an error.

 ### Installing